LarsBesselmann/WCA-EJA-GettingStarted/README.md

 ### Configure watsonx Code Assistant

-To access the cloud-based watsonx Code Assistant, an API key must be provided.
+To access the cloud-based watsonx Code Assistant, an API key must have been provided.

 1. Click on the shortcut for watsonx Code Assistant.